 Getting Started with the React Native

-ABP platform provide basic React Native startup template to develop mobile applications integrated to your ABP based backends.
+ABP Commercial platform provides a basic React Native template to develop mobile applications integrated to your ABP based backends.

 When you create a new application as described in the getting started document, the solution includes the React Native application in the